 Perhaps your prospects don’t like the lead magnet or OTO product.
 In which case you have to test new ones!

-Another thing you can do to create a break even sales funnel is lower your advertising cost.
+Another thing you can do to create a break-even sales funnel is to lower your advertising cost.

 How you do that depends on what paid traffic source you’re using.

 For example, if you’re using Facebook Ads you can decrease your advertising costs (cost per click or CPC) by increasing your ad relevancy score and increasing your ad click-through rate (CTR).

 If you can spend less money to send the same amount of visitors to the sales funnel you’re obviously more likely to create a break-even funnel.